paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/intro.md

 <a name="what-to-expect"></a>
 ## What To Expect

-After taking this scneario you will:
+After taking this scenario you will:

 * Understand how to use the  Katacoda interactive learning environment to understand key concepts and master hands on techniqures required to work with K8S HPA.